 The entrepreneur visa is designed for foreigners who wish to create an innovative company with a strong technological foundation.
 If your business idea involves introducing something unique that doesn’t exist in the market yet, it’s likely that you’ll need to obtain your residency under the Entrepreneur’s Law.

 Additionally, your business plan must be validated by designated business associations such as the ATA (Association of Self-Employed Workers in Spain).
+Documentation of professional practice, such as certifications or licenses, may also be required to demonstrate your qualifications and compliance with professional standards.

 Every business requires a minimum investment to get started, regardless of its scale.
 Thus, demonstrating that you have adequate financing to launch your business is another essential requirement.
+Applicants must also demonstrate sufficient funds to cover both business costs and their own living expenses while they get established in Spain.
+The exact amount is not fixed in law; it varies by consulate and depends on your business model and projected income.

 However, it’s important to note that there is no specific minimum or maximum amount established by law.
 The amount of investment you need to demonstrate will depend on the type of business you plan to establish and its specific requirements.
 Certain businesses may have higher initial fixed cost requirements compared to others.

+It’s essential to demonstrate that you possess the necessary education and/or training to carry out the required work activity for your business or company.
+All documents written, such as your CV, certifications, and application forms, must be properly prepared in the required format and translated if necessary.
 Your experience should directly align with the challenges your business will face.
-For example, if you're establishing an accounting firm, your CV should highlight relevant training and experience in the accounting field.
+For example, if you’re establishing an accounting firm, your CV should highlight relevant training and experience in the accounting field.

 Applying for this authorisation can often be a lengthy and somewhat tedious process.
 To get started, you’ll need to gather the required documentation, including your passport, criminal record certificate, medical certificate, business plan, and a favourable report from the ATA or a similar association.